EXCLUSIVE-Amazon Extends Moratorium on Police Use of Facial Recognition Software

 The company had suspended the practice for a year from June 2020.
 The announcement came at the height of protests in the United States against police brutality towards people of color, sparked by the murder of George Floyd, an black man, during an arrest in Minnesota.

-Civil liberties advocates have long warned that inaccurate facial matches could lead to unfair arrests, as well as a loss of privacy and a brake on freedom of expression.
+Civil liberties advocates have long warned that inaccurate facial matches could lead to unfair arrests, as well as a loss of privacy and a curb on freedom of expression.

 The expansion of the Amazon ban shows that facial recognition remains a sensitive topic for large companies.
 The world’s largest online retailer did not comment on the reason for its decision.